speakworldlanguages/birdildahakonus/README.md

 ﻿# No forks please!
-“Zero” is the coolest number.
+“Zero” is the most useful number.